+The Original Code is

+The Initial Developer of the Original Code is .
+Portions

+created by are Copyright (C)

+All Rights Reserved.

+Contributor(s):

-The Original Code is The Initial Developer of the Original Code is Portions created by are Copyright (C) All Rights Reserved.
-Contributor(s): Alternatively, the contents of this file may be used under the terms of the license (the "[] License"), in which case the provisions of [ above.
+Alternatively, the contents of this file may be used under the terms of the license (the "[] License"), in which case the provisions of [] License are applicable instead of those above.
 If you wish to allow use of your version of this file only under the terms of the [] License and not to allow others to use your version of this file under the MPL, indicate your decision by deleting the provisions above and replace them with the notice and other provisions required by the [] License.
-If you do not delete the provisions above, a recipient may use your version of this file under either the MPL or the [] License." under either the MPL or the [] License."
+If you do not delete the provisions above, a recipient may use your version of this file under either the MPL or the [] License."
+[NOTE: The text of this Exhibit A may differ slightly from the text of the notices in